-My mom is a REALTOR® (as well as my step mom!) and I work all day on iPhone needs like saving text messages and voicemails of the iPhone and on to computer, so it seems only natural that I write a blog post about record keeping for real estate agents who use texting for work.
+My mom is a REALTOR® (as well as my step mom!) and I work all day on iPhone needs like pulling text messages and voicemails of the iPhone and on to computer, so it seems only natural that I write a blog post about record keeping for real estate agents who use texting for work.
 This is also helpful if you are not an agent, but use SMS messages or iMessages to communicate with your agent, mortgage officer, or tenants.

 Do I have to keep a record of my real-estate related text messages?

 The official answer to this question varies by the state you are licensed in (for example, at the beginning of 2015, CA agents are not required to store text message records).
 The practical answer to this is yes, you should save all communications relating to transactions.
 You may need the records to settle disputes or misunderstandings in the future.
-Or, you may just need to find/remember something that was said via text some time.
+Or, you may just need to find and remember something that was said via texting some time.

 How should I keep records of my transaction related texts?

-No matter whether you want to store the messages in hard copy, in email, or on a USB drive, the first thing we need to do is get those text messages onto your computer!
+No matter whether you want to store the messages in hard copy, in email, or on a USB drive, the first thing we need to do is copy those text messages to your computer!

-- To get the most recent text message data, make a new backup of your iPhone in iTunes, and run Decipher TextMessage again to read in all of the new data.
+Step 3: To get the most recent text message data, make a backup of your iPhone in iTunes, and run Decipher TextMessage again to read in all of the new data.

 We want a simple format for the conversations, that stands the test of time, and keeps attachments (like photos, videos, and voice messages) intact.
-Decipher TextMessage uses an HTML file because it's a very universal format (everyone has a browser!) and keeps the attachments organized in a very natural way with point-and-click access.
-There is also a CSV and text-only export in case you want a bare-bones copy of just the text itself.
+Decipher TextMessage uses an HTML file because it's a very universal format (everyone has a browser!) and keeps the full-size photos and videos organized in a very natural way with point-and-click access.
+You can also export your text messages to PDF to make them easy for sending via email.

-- Select to export the texts with attachments.
+- Select to export the current conversation as Text, Photos, and Attachments.

 - You'll be prompted to pick a location to save the messages.
 Somewhere like Documents/My Documents or the Desktop may be easy to find.